 The most significant development in Santa Fe in recent years has taken place in the Railyard District, a neighborhood just south of the Plaza that was for years called the Guadalupe District (and is occasionally still known by that name).
 Comprising a few easily walked blocks along Guadalupe Street between Agua Fria and Paseo de Peralta, the district has been revitalized with a snazzy park and outdoor performance space, a permanent indoor-outdoor home for the farmers' market, and quite a few notable restaurants, shops, and galleries.

 This historic warehouse and rail district endured several decades of neglect after the demise of the train route through town.
-But rather than tearing the buildings down (this is a city where 200-year-old mud-brick buildings sell at a premium, after all), developers gradually converted the low-lying warehouses into artists' studios, antiques shops, bookstores, indie shops, and restaurants.
-The Rail Runner commuter train to Albuquerque has put the rail tracks as well as the vintage mission-style depot back into use; the restored scenic train to Lamy canceled service in 2013 due to financial challenges, but as of this writing, its operators were planning to resume service in 2014.
+But rather than tearing the buildings down (this is a city where 200-year-old mud-brick buildings sell at a premium, after all), the city, with extensive input from residents, worked with developers to gradually convert the low-lying warehouses into artists' studios, antiques shops, bookstores, indie shops, and restaurants.
+The Rail Runner commuter train to Albuquerque has put the rail tracks as well as the vintage mission-style depot back into use.